Ida Rolf

-Ida Pauline Rolf (May 19, 1896 – March 19, 1979) was a biochemist and the creator of Structural Integration or "Rolfing", a pseudoscientific alternative medicine practice.
+Ida Pauline Rolf (May 19, 1896 – March 19, 1979) was a biochemist and the creator of the pseudoscientific practice of Structural Integration, later termed Rolfing, a type of manual therapy that claims to aligning the human body's so-called "energy field" and Earth's gravity.

 Early life

 Rolf was born in New York City in the Bronx on May 19, 1896.
 She was an only child.
 Her father, Bernard Rolf, was a civil engineer who built docks and piers on the east coast.

 Rolf graduated from Barnard College in 1916 with a bachelor's degree in chemistry.
 She was in the Mathematics Club, German Club, Vice President of the class of 1916, a member of the Young Women's Christian Assn., was the alternate for the Graduate Fellowship while working at the Rockefeller Foundation, Business Manager of The Barnard Bulletin, and a member of Phi Beta Kappa.
 She received Departmental Honours in Chemistry at graduation.
 In 1917 she began her doctoral studies at Columbia University and, concurrently, Rolf also began work at the Rockefeller Institute as a chemical researcher.

 In 1920, Rolf earned her PhD in biological chemistry under the supervision of Phoebus Aaron Theodore Levene, of the Columbia University College of Physicians and Surgeons.
-Her dissertation was entitled "Three Contributions to the Chemistry of the Unsaturated Phosphatides", originally printed in three separate issues of "The Journal of Biological Chemistry", it was again printed in its entirety as a bound book in late 1922, "Phosphatides".

-Throughout the decade, she studied yoga with Pierre Bernard, and yoga influenced her development of Rolfing.
+Her dissertation was entitled "Three Contributions to the Chemistry of the Unsaturated Phosphatides", originally printed in three separate issues of the Journal of Biological Chemistry.
+It was printed in its entirety as a bound book called "Phosphatides" in late 1922.
+She studied yoga with Pierre Bernard which influenced her development of Rolfing.